PauloCareli/ainimal-detector/readme.md

 ## Configuration
 Modify the configuration parameters in the config.py file to tailor the application to your specific needs.

+## Themes

 ## License
+This project is licensed under the terms of the **GNU General Public License v3.0**.

+You can find the full text of the license in the [LICENSE](./LICENSE) file.

+For more details on the terms and conditions, see the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.html).

 ## Acknowledgments
 - YOLO (You Only Look Once): YOLO Website